How to Study Medicine in UK for International Students

 You should also consider the location and cost of living when choosing a medical school.
 London, for example, is an expensive city to live in, so you may want to look at schools in other parts of the UK if you are on a budget.

-Related Article: Higher Studies in UK: A Comprehensive Guide
+Related Article: Studying Film in the UK: A Comprehensive Guide

 Step 2: Meet the Entry Requirements